-PhD students may be eligible to receive credit for graduate work they completed at other Harvard Schools or institutions.
+PhD students may be eligible to receive credit for graduate work they completed while enrolled in a graduate program at other Harvard Schools or institutions.
 Students must complete at least one full term of satisfactory work at GSAS before submitting an application to the Registrar’s Office.

 - No guarantee is given that applications will be granted.

 - Only courses comparable to the level and merit of a Harvard GSAS course will be approved; credit is not given for undergraduate courses or thesis courses.

 Students may apply to receive academic credit for courses taken at Harvard University.

 - Courses taken in a Harvard AB/AM or AB/SM program, at Harvard Summer School, as a GSAS special student, or as an employee under the Tuition Assistance Program (for courses taken in the Faculty of Arts and Sciences only) may be counted toward the minimum academic residence requirements for a master’s degree.